Get the worry-free services and expert support you need to start your business in Indiana today.

 For example, licensing requirements to open a nail salon in Indiana will fall under the State Board of Cosmetology and Barber Examiners.
 Starting a home appraisal business in Indiana will require some research on the Real Estate Appraiser Licensure & Certification Board webpage.

+Consult a qualified insurance agent to see what business insurance you’re required to have and what could benefit your company.
 A business owner’s policy — an insurance bundle with a wide range of coverages — can provide valuable peace of mind.
 Businesses can tailor the coverage by weighing the risks and costs associated with a specific industry.

 Customizing your plan to your specific business is key.
 While a window repair business in Fort Wayne may only market to homeowners within a 60-mile radius, an Internet security company may serve customers all over Indiana and beyond.

 With nine major industries booming in Indiana, the state’s economy relies on the global marketplace.
 Although aerospace/aviation and defense/national security are complicated and heavily regulated, that still leaves seven additional well-established industries with a track record of success.